ThatDudeJude/Land_Guardian/PROMPTS.md

 ## Prompt: Context: Email service configuration.
 Task: Ensure that all configurations related to email messaging are set.

 Explanation: Added Flask-Mail configurations to config.py using environment variables, created .env file with mail settings, added python-dotenv package to requirements.txt, updated __init__.py to load .env and initialize mail extension.
+## Prompt: Context: Development environment.
+Task: Update 'landguardian/config.py' to use console as backend for email configuration

+Explanation: Added MAIL_SUPPRESS_SEND = True to DevelopmentConfig to use console backend for email in development, preventing actual email sending and printing to console instead.